-The of students number with life threatening allergies, asthma, seizure disorders and diabetes is on the rise.
-Some students may the availability of require emergency medications during the school day including during the bus ride to and from school.
+The students number of with life threatening allergies, asthma, seizure disorders and diabetes is on the rise.
+Some students may require the availability of emergency medications during the school day including during the bus ride to and from school.
 Developing an emergency plan should be a team effort and should be individualized to meet the needs of the student and setting.
 The school nurse should take the lead on planning how to safely meet the student's emergency health needs at school, after school and during transport.

 Medication administration in public schools is guided by the Colorado Nurse Practice Act.
-A registered nurse may administer medication when it is prescribed by a provider with prescriptive authority and written parental provided. permission The is administering an emergency medication may be delegated to an unlicensed school staff member by the registered nurse.
-Only the registered nurse can determine whether it is safe and appropriate to delegate the task of emergency medication administration unlicensed staff.
+A registered nurse may administer medication prescribed by a provider with when it is prescriptive authority and written parental provided.
+The permission is task of administering an emergency medication may be delegated to an unlicensed school staff member by the registered nurse.
+Only the registered nurse can determine whether it is safe and appropriate to delegate the task of emergency medication administration to unlicensed staff.
 (Guide to Delegation for Colorado School Nurses, 2010)